VegaDeftwing/OpGuidesHugoSrc/content/Design/gen.md

 {{< /columns2 >}}

 {{< columns2 >}}
-[vvvv](https://vvvv.org) - Heads up VVVV requires a licence for comercial use that is rather expensive
+[vvvv](https://vvvv.org) - Heads up vvvv requires a licence for comercial use that is rather expensive
 <--->
 {{< vale >}}"vvvv is a hybrid visual/textual live-programming environment for easy prototyping and development.
 It is designed to facilitate the handling of large media environments with physical interfaces, real-time motion graphics, audio and video that can interact with many users simultaneously."{{< /vale >}}
 <--->